This site uses cookies

 Role modelling

-Staff should be an excellent role model, this includes not smoking or drinking in front of volunteers.
-Staff should never allow a young person to drink or use drugs when working or attending events.
-Staff should promote healthier lifestyles, be appropriately dressed and work in a respectful manner e.g. not use obscene language.
-Staff should never make sexually suggestive comments to a young person/vulnerable adult, even in jest.
+Staff should be a positive role model, this includes not smoking or drinking alcohol in front of volunteers.
+Staff should never allow a volunteer to drink or use drugs when working or attending events.
+Staff should promote healthier lifestyles, be appropriately dressed and work in a respectful manner, e.g. not use obscene language.
+Staff should never make sexually suggestive comments.

 Staff should not socialise with, or invite a volunteer to their home and never enter into inappropriate relationships (i.e. relationships of an intensely personal or sexual nature), even though some volunteers are over the age of consent.